Euro drops to new low as GDP data confirm weak growth

 Concerns about the extent of the coronavirus in China after a sharp increase in new infections and deaths has supported both the safe-haven yen and the dollar.

-The dollar index, which measures the currency against a basket of six major currencies, rose to its strongest since October.
+The dollar index .DXY, which measures the currency against a basket of six major currencies, rose to its strongest since October.
 It has risen 0.4% this week, after gains of 1.3% last week.

 Traders are now waiting for a batch of U.S. data later in the day, including retail sales and industrial production.

-Sterling consolidated around $1.3030 mark.
+Sterling consolidated around $1.3030 mark GBP=D3.
 It gave back some of its gains after rising on Thursday when Rishi Sunak, an ultra-loyalist to Prime Minister Boris Johnson, was named finance minister.

 His appointment raised expectations the upcoming budget would increase public spending to boost the economy following Britain’s Jan.
 31 withdrawal from the European Union.